KrishanKantAgnihotri/Color-Selector/README.md

 # Color-Selector
-We Developer often think so much on selecting the colors for our frontend projects.
+We developers often think so much about selecting the colors for our front-end projects.
 So I made something which can help us to select colors very easily.
 <a href ="https://color-selector-kk.herokuapp.com/" target="_blank" >See Deployment</a>

 ![alt text](https://github.com/KRISHANKANTAGNIHOTRI/Color-Selector/blob/main/images/1.png)